coalpha/activate-desktop-ini/README.md

 ## how to build

-1. Install
+Requirements:

 - Windows
 - GNU Make
+- NodeJS (for Makefile copy)
 - clang
-   - Microsoft.VisualStudio.Component.VC.Tools.x86.x64
+- Windows 10 SDK

 2. `make`